In order for her to have a relationship with him, the state of Illinois requires that she see him every other weekend, one evening a

-The night before, she and I have a sleepover in our bed.
+The night before she leaves, she and I have a sleepover in our bed.

-This tradition started years ago, I can’t even remember when.
+This tradition started so many years ago, I can’t even remember when it began.

 My husband lovingly gives up his spot in bed so that the two of us can read books about Junie B Jones.